reactwg/react-native-releases/docs/guide-release-process.md

 # Head to rn-tester package and update pods
 cd packages/rn-tester
 bundle exec pod update hermes-engine --no-repo-update

+# It should update the Podfile.lock under packages/rn-tester
+git st

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+	modified:   Podfile.lock
 ```

-It should update your podfile.lock
-Commit this change to the release branch
+Commit this change to the release branch and push to remote

 ### Step 13: Update Github Project